-It is the policy of the National Gallery of Ireland (NGI) to safeguard the welfare of children and young people by ensuring they are safe and protected from harm whilst visiting our premises.
+It is the policy of the National Gallery of Ireland (NGI) to safeguard the welfare of children and young people by ensuring they are safe and protected from harm whilst visiting our premises and, to the extent that it is within our control, when engaging in Gallery-run activities offsite and online.

-Every year, thousands of young people enjoy the learning opportunities provided by the NGI, visiting with family and friends or as part of an organized group.
-While the primary responsibility for children's welfare rests with the supervising adult, the NGI intends to ensure young people are protected from harm on the premises.
+Every year, thousands of young people enjoy the learning opportunities provided by the NGI, whether visiting with family and friends or as part of an organised group, or participating in Gallery activities offsite or online.
+While the primary responsibility for children's welfare rests with the supervising adult, the NGI intends to ensure young people are protected from harm.
 This policy also applies to Transition Year Student Groups visiting the NGI.

-The welfare of every child who visits the NGI is paramount.
+The welfare of every child who visits or engages with the NGI is paramount.
 Children have the right to be protected, treated with respect, listened to and have their views taken into consideration.
 All children should be able to participate in a safe environment protected from harm.
-This is the responsibility of staff, paid or voluntary, who come in contact with children on the premises.
+This is the responsibility of staff, paid or voluntary, who come into contact with children.
 The highest possible standards of care will be provided, knowing all reasonable precautions to prevent harm occurring have been taken.

 The NGI wishes to give consideration to both the rights of children and the rights of adults while seeking to protect both groups in their association and work with each other.

 Any previous convictions or cautions in relation to abuse or violence involving young people will impact on our employment decisions.